ncbi/elastic-blast-docs/docs/source/configuration.rst

     storage bucket and provide the bucket's universal resource identifier (URI) plus the database name (see example and tip below).
-We also recommend that you include a metadata file for your database, which allows ElasticBLAST to better meet the memory requirements for your search.
+We also recommend that you include a metadata file for your database, which allows ElasticBLAST to better configure the memory requirements for your search.
 See :ref:`tutorial_create_blastdb_metadata` for instructions on producing the metadata file.

     * Default: None